UBC-MDS/tidylinreg/README.md

 ## Description

-a summary paragraph that describes the project at a high level

 The `tidylinreg` package fits a linear model to a dataset, and can be used to carry out regression. `tidylinreg` computes and returns a list of summary statistics of the fitted linear model, including standard error, confidence intervals, and p-values.

 ## Functions